Jakubzik/rremind/manpage.md

 : enter or alter the directories where the remind-files are located, and where they are archived.
 The configuration file can equally well be edited manually (look under $HOME/rremind/rr.rc)

 **archive**,
 : archive all appointments that are in the past.
-This concerns only appointments that are specified with a full date -- periodical entries are not archived.
+This affects only appointments that are specified with a full date -- periodical entries are not archived.
 Lines in .rem-files containing past appointments are erased from these files, and appended to files in the archive directory (see 'config' above).
-Files in the archive directory have the same name as the original .rem-file, but their suffix is .done (rather than .rem).
+Files in the archive directory have the same name as the original .rem-file, but the suffix .done (rather than .rem).

 # EXAMPLES